gjbauer/proj3-part5-journal/README.md

 ## Known Issues and Missing Features

 All known memory corruption and leaks have been snuffed out with the help of an Address Sanitizer.
-The journal is verified working on macOS and Linux.
-There is one bug that appears in the safe condition tests on Linux.

 There are three pressing missing features: